White woman in striped shirt with finger to lip, outlined in white and yellow

 A campus visit is a perfect way to get a feel for the college before you send in an application.
 Here are six secrets you need to know for a great campus visit.

 As spring and summer breaks approach, many high school students will start to go on campus visits.
-Around this time during my junior year, I was planning out visits at colleges I knew I would be applying to in the fall.
+Around this time during my junior year, I was planning out visits to colleges I knew I would be applying to in the fall.
 Doing research on their websites was great and all, but I knew student life would not just be my three diverse friends and me sitting on the quad with big, cheesy grins on our faces.
 A campus visit is a perfect way to get a real feel for the college before you send in that application.
 Here are six secrets you need to know to have a great campus visit.

 1. Plan for the season

 As I mentioned before, many students are going to spend their breaks visiting colleges.
 It’s important to visit a school whenever you can, but try to visit during the seasons you’ll be enrolled.
-Visiting the college during the fall or spring is great because you’ll be able to see the college in its normal routine, you can gauge the amount of students accurately, and you’ll get a feel of what the weather will be like when you’re in school.
+Visiting the college during the fall or spring is great because you’ll be able to see the college in its normal routine, you can gauge the number of students accurately, and you’ll get a feel of what the weather will be like when you’re in school.
 Weather can play a big role in your campus visit.
 I love my hometown, but we only have the seasons of hot, hotter, and less hot, and that was evident when I visited the University of South Carolina.
 I visited UofSC in the summer, and walking around the campus in the dead heat of summer is not fun—trust me.

 2. Prepare and do your research